Album (Public Image Ltd album): Recording sessions

 Roger Trilling (Bill Laswell's manager): "I wasn't there, but apparently Ginger played for Bill in his barn.
 Just solo with the horses there, apparently the trees swayed and the flowers cried.
 The drum god would return.
 One small step for Ginger, one giant leap for John Lydon.
-The rest of the cast was quickly assembled – Tony Williams, Steve Vai, Bernie, Nicky, Aïyb.
+The rest of the cast was quickly assembled – Tony Williams, Steve Vai, Bernie [Worrell], Nicky [Skopelitis], Aïyb [Dieng].
 First we recorded the drums, with Jason Corsaro in the Power Station and its huge concrete resounding garage.
 Then we moved over to Quad for bass, keyboards and rhythm guitar.
 I would give John bulletins as we drank beer in bars – 'Today Steve Turre blew into conch shells, tomorrow a didgeridoo.
 Oh, Sakamoto did great today!'
 John grew wary, restive, even aggravated.
 Howard Thompson, in charge for Elektra, was even more importunate, I remember at one point physically barring him from getting into the elevator.
 We recorded a few days of Vai at Electric Lady, and then moved over to RPM for three days of vocals.
 John, I think, got a cassette the evening before.
 The idea was to get him on the initial take, and if it didn't work, keep the tapes, which was Bill's music anyway.
 Well, John's declamations were eloquent ones and no less aggressive or irritating than the music.
 Everyone was pleased, and though I remember John's presence in the anteroom during the mix, what I mostly remember is an all-night Korean restaurant, where we would start drinking at three, four, or five in the morning."